YuhangSong/DHP/README.md

 ## Setup an environment to run our code

+The code is based on [the A3C implementation](https://github.com/openai/universe-starter-agent) by OpenAI, we thank a lot for their contribution to the community.

 If you are not familiar with things in this section, refer to [my personal basic setup](https://github.com/YuhangSong/Cool-Ubuntu-For-DL) for some guidelines or simply google it.

 Install [Anaconda](https://www.anaconda.com/) according to the guidelines on their [official site](https://www.anaconda.com/download/), then install other requirements with command lines: